Safe Housing Environment

 Students residing at the Drury Plaza Hotel will be able to eat breakfast at the hotel, without incurring additional costs.

-- Are the hotels requiring social distancing?
+- Are the hotels requiring face coverings and social distancing?

 All students living in the hotels are expected to abide by both the hotel and Maryville’s social distancing and face covering requirements.